axxes8/CSE-212-Final-Project/Linked_list/Linked_list.md

         self.head = self.head.next
 ```

-Lastly let's implement an iterator that will work through the list starting at the head.
+Lastly, let's implement an iterator that will work through the list starting at the head.
 Curr will keep track of which node we are currently at.
 ```python
 def __iter__(self):
     curr = self.head